About the Sámi Regional Team

 Researchers and Master students with competence in Sámi language will be recruited by the project to facilitate the knowledge mobilization work between the UiT The Arctic University of Norway and the local communities.

-We offer scholarships of 30,000 NOK for two master's students who wish to write their master's thesis within the project's theme, with opportunities to participate in local and international work.
+We offer scholarships for two master students of 30 000 NOK each, who wish to write their master thesis within the topic of the project, and with opportunities to participate in local work and with an international group of researchers.
 Sámi and Indigenous students are encouraged to apply.
-See the attached description.
+Your background can be from humanities, social sciences, or environmental sciences.